Consider Regenexx’s Non-Surgical Treatment for ACL Tear

 A partial-thickness ACL tear is one that hasn’t torn completely through.
 It’s exactly as it sounds—on imaging, we would see that a portion of the ligament is still intact.
 This can be treated with the Perc-ACLR.

-Full-Thickness Non-retracted ACL Tear A full thickness nonretracted ACL tear is one that has torn all the way through; however, it hasn’t completely pulled apart or snapped back like a rubber band would.
+A full-thickness non-retracted ACL tear is one that has torn all the way through; however, it hasn’t completely pulled apart or snapped back as a rubber band would.
 The ligament is certainly fully torn, but the pieces are still in place.
 This can be treated with the Perc-ACLR.

-Full-Thickness Retracted ACL Tear A full thickness retracted ACL tear is one that has torn through, but in this case, the two pieces have pulled apart or maybe even snapped back like a rubber band.
+A full-thickness retracted ACL tear is one that has torn through, but in this case, the two pieces have pulled apart or maybe even snapped back like a rubber band.
 This cannot be treated with the Perc-ACLR.

 Walkthrough 23 Before-And-After ACL MRIs w/ Dr. Centeno